axflow/axflow/packages/models/README.md

 ```

 On the client, we can use `OpenAIChat.stream` with a custom `apiUrl` in place of the `apiKey` that points to our Next.js edge route.

+*DO NOT expose api keys to your frontend.*

 ```ts
 import { OpenAIChat } from '@axflow/models/openai/chat';